Bombay High Court Decision in Salman Khan Case

 offence punishable under section 304 Part II of the IPC, was

 levelled.
 When this was challenged by the applicant/appellant,

 this Court quashed the charge in respect of an offence punishable

 under section 304 II of the IPC.
-The trial then proceeded before
+The trial then The trial then proceeded before

 the Magistrate on the accusation of the applicant having

-committed the offence punishable under section 304 A section 304 A of the IPC.
+committed the offence punishable under section 304 A of the IPC.

-17 witnesses for the prosecution were examined.
+17 witnesses for the prosecution for the prosecution were examined.
 It is thereafter

 that the Magistrate formed an opinion that the offence committed